 1. Interest Rates Are Consistently Low

 Over the past several years, interest rates have been at historic lows and there’s evidence to indicate they’ll stay that way for a while.
 If you bought your vehicle when rates were high, it may be time to look for a new loan.
+If you find a rate that’s lower than your current rate, you’re probably in a good position to save money.

 2. You’re Making More Money Than You Were Before